indiscible/qmandel/README.md

 +/4>+/b*b:49{c+(-/x*x;2**/x)}/c:-1.5 -1+(2*!2#w)%w:100

-And I was like, what is this ?

 Eventually I figured it out, partially.

 But I wanted the mandelbrot where you compute the iterations as well.

-Eventually I came up with this:
+So I came up with this:

 m: ( []
 	 x:s#0f; y:s#0f; n:s#0f; sn:s#0f; c:s#0i;